guruthree/RobotRemote/README.md

 ## RobotController configuration file

 RobotController has a configuration file, `config.ini`.
 It contains four sections, `[controller]`, `[trim]`, `[dir]`, and `[buttons]`.
 The `[controller]` section has one key, `id`, which can be used to specify an alternate joystick.
 The `[trim]` has four keys, the combinations of left/right_min/max, which can be used to adjust the minimum and maximum speeds for each motor.
-This should be useful if going full forwards on both joysticks doesn't actually make the robot go quite in a straight line. `[dir]` has two keys, `left` and `right`.
+This should be useful if going full forwards on both joysticks doesn't actually make the robot go quite in a straight line. `[dir]` has two keys, `left_dir` and `right_dir`.
 When each key is set to 1 the motor direction is default, and when set to -1, the motor direction is reversed.

 The last section `[buttons]` can be used to add macros to each button.
 Macros are specified in `*.txt` files that on the first line contains the number of entries, follow a comma separated list of time offsets and motor speeds.
 Pressing the defined button will send the predefined sequence of network packets at the specified intervals.